bacalhau-project/examples/README.md

 You can pass Docusaurus yaml metadata by specifying a raw cell at the top of your notebook.
 See [the index](index.ipynb) for an example.

+### Documentation Testing

+All ipynb files (except those in the todo directory) are tested [by a Github action](.github/workflows/test.yaml) using `pytest` and [`nbmake`](https://github.com/treebeardtech/nbmake).

+Please try to keep cell execution time to a minimum.

+You can [ignore cells](https://github.com/treebeardtech/nbmake#ignore-a-code-cell), [allow exceptions](https://github.com/treebeardtech/nbmake#allow-a-cell-to-throw-an-exception), and more.

 ### Developer Help

 If you have any questions or spot anything missing, please reach out to `philwinder` or `enricorotundo` on the [Filecoin slack](https://filecoinproject.slack.com/archives/C02RLM3JHUY).